A comprehensive approach for workforce planning, featuring insights from the Human Capital Institute

 Yet only 44 percent of companies surveyed report that they are effective at tying workforce strategy to business strategy.
 Additionally, 45 percent say that they are unprepared for the talent needs of the future.

-But as one survey respondent said, we all have to start somewhere—and in this first of two blogs, I’ll detail the first four of eight keys HCI recommends in order to implement a successful strategic workforce plan.
+But as one survey respondent said, we all have to start somewhere—and in this blog, I’ll detail the eight keys HCI recommends in order to implement a successful strategic workforce plan.

 Key 1: Articulate workforce planning processes that support and sync talent and business outcomes